 (1) Age: the student is age seventeen or younger or age fifty or older.

-(2) Unfit to work: the student is physically or mentally unfit.
-(Note: to determine "unfitness", the criteria in rule 5101:4-3-11 of the Administrative Code are used, not the criteria of "disabled" found in rule 5101:4-1-03 of the Administrative Code.)
+(2) Unfit to work: the student is physically or mentally unfit for work in accordance with rule 5101:4-3-11 of the Administrative Code.

 (3) Recipient of Ohio works first (OWF): the student is considered to be a recipient of an OWF cash payment.